 1. Fill in and submit the Request for Disability Services form.

 This lets us know a little about you, your needs, and how we can serve you.
-You can find the form at www.park.edu/terms-and-regulations/documents/StudentRequestforDisabilitiesServicesatParkUniversity.pdf.
-Print the blank form, fill it out, then mail, fax, or scan and email to:
+Download and print the blank form, complete the requested information, then mail, fax, or scan and email to:

 Parkville, MO 64152